-Another big theatre on Shaftesbury Ave, the beautiful Gielgud seats close to 1,000 people on three tiers.
+Another big theatre on Shaftesbury Avenue, the Gielgud seats close to 1,000 people on three tiers.
 It shows a lot of serious plays and comedies.

 A reconstruction of the playhouse that stood here in Tudor times.
-It’s all totally authentic, open-air inside, and the perfect place to watch some Shakespeare.
+It’s all totally authentic, open-air inside, and the perfect place to see Shakespeare.

-A small local theatre with a capacity of 420 people.
-It shows everything from serious talks and stand-up shows to pantomimes, plays, operas, concerts and musicals.
+A small local theatre with a capacity of just 420.
+It shows everything from talks and stand-up shows to pantos, plays, operas, concerts and musicals.

 Another small venue for about 400 people.
-The Hampstead specialises in new works, sometimes by debut writers, that go on to have a successful run in the West End.
+The Hampstead specialises in new works by debut writers, that go on to have a successful run in the West End.

 The Harold Pinter Theatre has room for 800 people in three horseshoe-shaped balconies.
 It tends to show serious plays and comedies.

 A 400-seat venue round the corner from Leicester Square.
-They do a lot of cabaret, intimate little concerts, stand-up comedy shows and plays.
+They do a lot of cabaret, intimate little concerts and stand-up shows.

 The Coliseum is one of London’s biggest and most beautiful theatres, seating 2,300 people.
 They put on a lot of ballets, stage musicals and variety shows.

-The world-famous Palladium is best-known for its old variety shows, but now they put on a lot of musicals and music concerts.
+The famous Palladium is known for its variety shows, but they put on a lot of musicals and concerts as well.
 It has a capacity of 2,300 people.

-The 2,100-seater Lyceum is round the corner from Covent Garden, at the end of Waterloo Bridge.
-For the last twenty years it has been showing long-running musicals.
+The 2,100 seat Lyceum is round the corner from Covent Garden, at the end of Waterloo Bridge.
+It concentrates on showing long-running musicals.

 The Lyric has two spaces: a 500-seat main house and a 110-seat studio.
-They put on everything from family shows, musicals and plays, to talks and stand-up comedy.
+They put on family shows, musicals, plays, talks and stand-up comedy gigs.

-One of the smaller Shaftesbury Avenue theatres, the Lyric seats about 900 people on four levels.
-It tends to concentrate on musicals and serious plays.
+One of the smaller venues on Shaftesbury Avenue, the Lyric seats about 900 people on four levels.
+It shows a lot of musicals and serious plays.

-The Royal National Theatre has three different venues: the Olivier Theatre with 1,160 seats, the Lyttelton with 890, and the tiny Dorfman Theatre for 400 people.
+The Royal National has three theatres: the Olivier with 1,160 seats, the Lyttelton with 890, and the tiny Dorfman Theatre which seats just 400 people.

 A modern-looking building close to Covent Garden that seats around 1,000 people.
 It tends to show long-running big-name musicals.

-The Noël Coward Theatre is one of the smaller West End theatres, seating 870 people on four tiers.
+The Noël Coward is one of the smaller West End theatres, seating 870 people on four different tiers.
 It shows a mixture of serious plays and musicals.

-Situated on the bend of Aldwych next to the Waldorf Hotel, the Novello Theatre seats around 1,100 people and shows serious plays and long-running musicals.
+Situated on the bend of Aldwych next to the Waldorf Hotel, the Novello seats around 1,100 people and shows serious plays and stage musicals.

-A 1,000 seater close to Waterloo station.
-It has a lot of serious plays by the likes of Beckett, Miller, Pinter, Stoppard and Shakespeare, plus an occasional comedy musical.
+A 1,000 seat theatre by Waterloo station.
+It puts on a lot of serious plays by the likes of Beckett, Miller, Pinter, Stoppard and a few by William Shakespeare.

-Palace Theatre is the impressive red-brick building on one side of Cambridge Circus.
-It seats 1,400 people and is usually home to one of the biggest shows in the West End.
+Palace Theatre is the impressive building in Cambridge Circus.
+It seats 1,400 people and is usually home to one of the biggest West End shows.

-The 1,000-seater Peacock Theatre is part of the LSE, who uses it for talks, lectures and conferences.
+The 1,000 seat Peacock Theatre is part of the LSE who use it for talks, lectures and conferences.
 Sadler’s Wells put on a lot of their dance shows here.

-The Phoenix Theatre seats just over 1,000 people and can be found down the Charing Cross Road.
-Blood Brothers ran for 21 years here, and now it focuses on musicals.
+The Phoenix seats just over 1,000 and can be found down Charing Cross Road.
+It shows a lot of musicals and Blood Brothers ran for 21 years here.

-Situated close to Piccadilly Circus, this theatre seats around 1,200 people on three different levels.
+Found close to Piccadilly Circus, this theatre seats 1,200 people on three different levels.
 It shows some of the most popular musicals in the West End.

-The Playhouse can be found down Northumberland Avenue, at the end of Hungerford Bridge.
+The Playhouse is down Northumberland Avenue, at the end of Hungerford Bridge.
 It’s one of London’s smaller theatres, seating only 790 people.

-The Phoenix is a fringe theatre.
-The main stage sits 230 people, and there’s another tiny one for just 54.
+A fringe theatre whose main stage seats just 230 people.
+The second stage seats 54.
 They do a mixture of theatre, dance and stand-up comedy.

-The Prince of Wales is between Piccadilly Circus and Leicester Square and seats 1,100 people on two levels.
-It tends to show long-running musicals.
+The Prince of Wales is situated between Piccadilly Circus and Leicester Square, and seats 1,100 people on two levels.

 One of the big theatres in Shaftesbury Avenue.
 It seats 1,050 people on three different levels and has been showing Les Miserables since 2004.

-The Royal Court is a famous theatre on Sloane Square in Chelsea.
+The Royal Court is a famous theatre in Sloane Square, Chelsea.
 It only has room for 465 people and shows a lot of very serious, weighty plays.

-Tucked away in the side-streets near Trafalgar Square, St. Martin’s has been home to The Mousetrap – the world’s longest-running play – since 1974.
+Tucked away in a side-street near Trafalgar Square, St. Martin’s has been home to The Mousetrap since 1974 – the world’s longest-running play.

-Attached to the side of the 5-star Savoy Hotel down the Strand, the theatre seats around 1,150 people and tends to show a lot of big-name musicals.
+Attached to the side of the 5-star Savoy Hotel down the Strand, this theatre seats around 1,150 people and tends to show a lot of big-name musicals.

-Situated on a leafy crossroads at the end of Shaftesbury Avenue, the theatre seats around 1,400 and shows a lot of comedy musicals and jukebox musicals.
+Situated on a leafy crossroads at the end of Shaftesbury Avenue, this theatre seats around 1,400 and shows a lot of jukebox and comedy musicals.

-The modern-looking Shaw Theatre is situated over the road from the British Library and seats around 450 people.
-It has school shows, concerts, plays and pantos.
+The rather modern-looking Shaw Theatre is over the road from the British Library and does a lot of school shows, concerts, plays and pantomimes.

-The Soho Theatre has two different stages seating 150 and 90 people, plus a cabaret space, and shows a mix of new plays, stand-up comedy and cabaret.
+The Soho Theatre has two stages seating 150 and 90 people, plus a cabaret space, and shows a mixture of new plays, stand-up comedy gigs and cabaret.

-The Theatre Royal Haymarket is an impressive-looking theatre that seats 900 people on four different levels.
-It tends to focus on serious plays.
+The Theatre Royal Haymarket is an impressive-looking theatre that seats 900 people on four levels, and focuses on serious plays.

-Trafalgar Studios is close to Trafalgar Square and has two different stages: Studio 1 seats 380 people on one level, and Studio 2 seats just 100, also on one level.
+Trafalgar Studios has two rather small stages: Studio 1 seats 380 people whilst Studio 2 seats even less, just 100, both on just one level.

-A big theatre near Victoria Station, the Victoria Palace seats 1,500 people and is usually home to one of London’s biggest musicals.
+A big theatre near Victoria Station, the Victoria Palace seats 1,500 people and is usually home to one of London’s best-selling musicals.

-The Wyndham’s is down Charing Cross Road and seats 760 people on four levels.
-It shows serious plays by the likes of Miller, Pinter, Bennett and Shakespeare.
+The Wyndham’s down Charing Cross Road seats 760 people on four levels.
+It shows serious plays by the likes of Miller, Pinter and Alan Bennett.

-This Southbank theatre focuses on serious and experimental plays aimed at young audiences, but not just children – they do a lot for young adults as well.
+This Southbank theatre focuses on serious and experimental plays aimed at younger audiences, but not strictly children – they cater for young adults as well.